sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Additionally, Clients SHOULD ensure they minimize the scope and audience they request, use and forward.
 This principle applies to both to usage at the Client as well as forwarded Access Tokens in a Service Intermediation scenario.
 Token Exchange [[RFC8693]] SHOULD be used to request Access Tokens with a minimal scope and audience.

+Note that per-instance registration of Native Clients can increase the risk of Client -- and thus End-User -- observability and traceability.
+This because the `client_id` is unique, can be linked to an individual and may be observed.
+The `client_id` SHOULD be considered and treated as sensitive data in case per-instance registration is applied.
+Although the `client_id` will be protected by TLS, it may be exposed at the Client itself or the OpenID Provider or elsewhere.
+As mitigating measure, implementations MAY use encrypted request objects and tokens.
+OpenID Providers SHOULD assign unpredictable Client Identifiers in case of per-instance registration for Native Clients, in order to mitigate guessing and (cross Client and cross audience) linkability of Client Identifiers.

 In order to provide end-to-end security and privacy, identifiers and attributes SHOULD be encrypted from the providing source to the ultimate intended recipient.
 This can be accomplished by either encrypting entire response messages and tokens or by using aggregated or distributed Claims (see Section 5.6.2 of [[OpenID.Core]]).
 Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burgerservicenummer_, the Dutch citizen ID) and sensitive attributes.

 Despite the mechanisms enforced by this profile, the operational circumstances may allow these controls to be relaxed in a specific context.